WaterMediaTeam/watermedia/README.md

 # ⚖️ License
 WaterMedia is licensed under the Polyform Strict License v1.0.0<br>

-Permitted non-commercial usage (including and not limited to; ModPacks or ServerPacks) Redistribution or derivative versions are not allowed
+Permitted non-commercial usage (including but not limited to; ModPacks or ServerPacks) Redistribution or derivative versions are not allowed

 For commercial purposes or derivative versions, contact us to coordinate a commercial license with [Caprica Software Limited](https://www.capricasoftware.co.uk/)